Pignoli Cookies

 Preheat your oven to 350ºF (177ºC) and fill a small bowl with your pine nuts.
 This ensures they are ready to go when the time comes.
 And yesssss, you can totally sneak a few as long as no one is watching.
 But remember that they are pricey so be careful!

-Just make sure you cut or break apart the almond paste into smaller chunks, then place it in the food processor along with the powdered sugar, vanilla extract, salt, and egg while.
+Cut or break apart the almond paste and place it in the bowl of a food processor.
+Add the powdered sugar, vanilla extract, salt, and egg white and pulse the mixture until it is smooth.

 Pignoli cookies are somewhat fragile when they are still very warm, so it’s best to give them a chance to cool down and set up a bit before moving them around too much.
 Trust me– it’s worth the wait!